wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 --8<-- "../include/waf/installation/checking-compatibility-of-separate-postanalytics-and-primary-packages.md"

+## Remaining steps

+The remaining steps must be fulfilled both for [all-in-one automatic](#all-in-one-automatic-installation) and for [manual](#manual-installation) installation.

 ### 7. Connect the NGINX-Wallarm module to the postanalytics module

-On the server with the NGINX-Wallarm module → the `/etc/nginx/conf.d/wallarm.conf` file, specify the postanalytics module server address:
+On the server with the NGINX-Wallarm module, in the NGINX configuration file, specify the postanalytics module server address:

 ```
 upstream wallarm_tarantool {